 Barberinni has not previously been reproduced for commercial sale, and was published in our anthology The Sweetly Diabolic Art of Jim Flora.
 Produced by Flora archivist Barbara Economon, the prints have been meticulously replicated from the original painting using state-of-the-art digital technology.
 A high-resolution scan was made of the original art.
 All aspects of the work have been retained.
 In addition, because the original work was unsigned, a compatible Flora signature from 1962 has been added below the active art to officially “brand” the reproduction.

 Only twenty-five (25) prints of Barberinni were produced for this edition.
 Each print is numbered in the lower right corner beneath the image and authenticated on the reverse with the stamped seal of Jim Flora Art (a Flora family enterprise).
-We are now offering print numbers 20/25 thru 25/25 for $150 each (plus s/h).
+We have sold print numbers 21/25 thru 25/25, and are now offering print number 20/25 for $175 (plus s/h).
 Prices will increase for subsequent prints as the edition depletes.

 The irregular image area (as created by the artist) is approximately 11″ high x 16-1/2″ wide on a 13″ x 19″ untrimmed sheet.
 The unframed prints are on heavyweight (310g) mould-made William Turner stock, a natural white, 100% rag paper with a fine toothy surface manufactured by Hahnemühle, who are renowned for premium-grade archival papers.
 The edition was produced using Epson UltraChrome K3 Pigment Ink Technology, offering crisp resolution and assuring excellent longevity and durability.